By Shannon Heyck-Williams

 - More Efficient Buildings: More than $32.5 billion is invested in energy and water efficiency improvements and pollution reduction in schools, multi-family and rural housing, plus other residential clean energy and energy storage projects in low-income, disadvantaged, and climate-vulnerable neighborhoods.

-- Oil and Gas Industry Pollution Fee: The House bill also imposes a new fee on emissions of the climate super-pollutant, methane, when intentionally or unintentionally released from oil and gas facilities and infrastructure.
+- Oil and Gas Industry Pollution Reductions: The House bill also imposes a new charge on emissions of the climate super-pollutant, methane, when intentionally or unintentionally released from oil and gas facilities and infrastructure.
+It also provides up-front financial support to help oil and gas companies reduce wasteful pollution.
 Methane has 80 times the planet-altering potential of carbon dioxide in the short-term, and is emitted when natural gas is flared, vented, or leaked during normal operations.

 …And Perhaps a Carbon Fee?

 - An Economy-Wide Price on Carbon: Though not in the House Build Back Better Act, the Senate Finance Committee is considering including a fee on carbon emissions associated with fossil fuel production, as a way to both increase climate ambition of the overall bill and generate significant revenues to help pay for other priorities as well as return benefits back to taxpayers in the form of rebates.
 Adding a carbon price to the legislative package would make transitioning to clean energy and fuels more financially appealing to industry and energy producers, which would be further supported by the other tax credits in the bill.
-New research by Resources for the Future shows that the full suite of clean energy, transportation, and manufacturing tax credits, Clean Electricity Performance Program, and a modest carbon fee of $15 per ton would result in approximately a 52 percent reduction in climate pollution levels below 2005 by 2030 — meeting the urgent call for rapid climate action made by the world’s scientists.
+New research by Resources for the Future shows that a carbon fee placed on electricity generation was the most effective of three major policies at driving down emissions and spurring clean, renewable energy.
+When combined with the 10-year clean energy tax credits, the two policies work to very nearly achieve President Biden’s goal of 80 percent clean electricity by 2030.

 This is truly a historic moment for the climate.
 Our representatives in Congress must retain strong ambition in the Build Back Better Act to get the United States on track to a clean-energy economy that is equitable, inclusive, and repositions domestic industry as a leader in emerging global markets.
 Smart tax policy and strategic investments will not only drive down carbon emissions, it will spur innovation and job creation across the country.
 Falling short on our climate goals is not an option.
 The effects of climate change are already significant and felt across the country by everyday people and wildlife, including in worsening natural disasters and an estimated $99 billion per year in costs.